-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 “In the old days, idol music used to be nothing but completely commercialized.
 But idols grow up, too.
 Now these grown idols have reached the point where they tell their own story in their own style,” she continued.

-In their 10 years of existence, Wonder Girls has definitely paved the way for kpop girl groups that have come after them.
+In their 10 years of existence, Wonder Girls has definitely paved the way for K-pop girl groups that have come after them.

-As Koreaboo notes, one of their first songs “Tell Me,” became a huge hit and is still covered to this day by younger girl groups.
+As Koreaboo notes, one of their first songs, “Tell Me,” became a huge hit and is still covered to this day by younger girl groups.

 The news of a possible Wonder Girls disbandment has caused some fans to speculate that the older group is being sidelined in favor of a younger group under the JYP umbrella, TWICE.
 The same type of speculation was made when YG Entertainment disbanded 2NE1.
 In that case, there were claims that it was done to favor Blackpink.